Grundy County High School

 Grundy County High School (GCHS) is a public high school near Coalmont, Tennessee that serves students in Grundy County, Tennessee.
 It is the only high school in the Grundy County Schools system.

 History

-The school was founded in 1928, replacing an older school.
-The original building was destroyed by fire in March 1935, and classes did not resume until 1940, when a new school building was built.
+Grundy County High School was founded in 1928, replacing Shook School, which was a grammar school expanded to high school classes.
+The school was located in Tracy City.
+The school continued to serve generation after generation until 1997.
+Before Christmas of that year, Grundy County High School was relocated to a new facility where it continues to serve Grundy County students.

 Demographics

 The ethnic makeup of the school is approximately 99.0% Non-Hispanic White, 0.7% Hispanic or Latino, 0.1% Asian, and 0.1% from two or more races.
 Approximately 52.5% of students are male and 47.5% are female.

 Athletics

 The school's mascot is the yellow jacket, and its colors are purple and vegas gold.
 It competes in the Tennessee Secondary School Athletic Association (TSSAA).
 Its sports are: